Sesgaro/Robert_RoboTec/README.md

 # Robert
 This is the official unofficial GitHub repo for the Robert (bob).
 All code, tests, comments, etc. go here.
 Este es el repo oficial no oficial del Robert.

+Python Dev
+* to avoid incompatibilities with other modules installed on your pc, you must create a virtual environment. py -m venv .\[folder_name]\